History of Ethiopia: Tigray People's Liberation Front dominance (1991–2018)

+Eritrean–Ethiopian border conflict

+In April 1993, Eritrea gained independence from Ethiopia after a national referendum.
+While relations between the two countries were initially friendly, by May 1998, a border dispute with Eritrea led to the Eritrean–Ethiopian War, which lasted until June 2000 and cost both countries an estimated $1 million a day, leaving a profoundly negative impact on their economies.
+Major combat operations ended after signing a peace treaty in December 2000; however, skirmishes and proxy conflicts between the two nations would continue until 2018.

+War in Somalia

 In 2006, an Islamic organisation seen by many as having ties with al-Qaeda, the Islamic Courts Union (ICU), spread rapidly in Somalia.
 Ethiopia sent logistical support to the Transitional Federal Government opposing the Islamists.
 Finally, on December 20, 2006, active fighting broke out between the ICU and Ethiopian Army.
-As the Islamist forces were of no match against the Ethiopian regular army, they decided to retreat and merge among the civilians, and most of the ICU-held Somalia was quickly taken.
-Human Rights Watch accused Ethiopia of various abuses including indiscriminate killing of civilians during the Battle of Mogadishu (March – April 2007).
-Ethiopian forces pulled out of Somalia in January 2009, leaving a small African Union force and smaller Somali Transitional Government force to maintain the peace.
+As the Islamist forces were no match against the Ethiopian regular army, they decided to retreat and merge among the civilians, and most of the ICU-held Somalia was quickly taken.
+Human Rights Watch accused Ethiopia of various abuses including indiscriminate killing of civilians during the Battle of Mogadishu (March–April 2007).
+Ethiopian forces pulled out of Somalia in January 2009, leaving a small African Union force and a smaller Somali Transitional Government force to maintain the peace.
 Reports immediately emerged of religious fundamentalist forces occupying one of two former Ethiopian bases in Mogadishu shortly after withdrawal.

-Meles Zenawi died on 20 August 2012 and was succeeded as prime minister by Hailemariam Desalegn.
-On 7 October 2013, Mulatu Teshome was elected president of the country.

-Recent history

-Protests broke out across the country, many from the largest ethnic group, the Oromo, in 2016 demanding an end to human rights abuses and the release of political prisoners.
-Following these protests, Ethiopia declared a state of emergency in October 2016 which was lifted in August 2017.
-On 16 February 2018, the government declared a six-month nationwide state of emergency following the resignation of Prime Minister Hailemariam Desalegn who said he wanted to clear the way for reforms.
+Abiy Ahmed and the Prosperity Party (2018–present)

 On 2 April 2018, Abiy Ahmed, an Oromo, was declared Prime Minister.
-Sahle-Work Zewde is the 4th and current president of Ethiopia, the first woman to hold the office.
+In addition, Sahle-Work Zewde became the 4th president of Ethiopia, the first woman to hold the office.
+Early in his term, Prime Minister Abiy made an historic visit to Eritrea in 2018, ending the state of conflict between the two countries.
+For his efforts in ending the 20-year-long war between Ethiopia and Eritrea, Abiy Ahmed was awarded the Nobel prize for peace in 2019.
+After taking office in April 2018, Abiy released political prisoners, promised fair elections for 2019 and announced sweeping economic reforms.
+As of 6 June 2019, all the previously censored websites were made accessible again, over 13,000 political prisoners were released and hundreds of administrative staff were fired as part of the reforms.

+An alliance between Fano, an Amhara youth militia and Qeerroo, its Oromo counterpart, played a crucial role in the bringing about the political and administrative changes associated with the premiership of Abiy Ahmed.
+During the Tigray War, Fano supported federal and regional security forces against rebels aligned with the Tigray People's Liberation Front (TPLF).
+Fano units have been accused of participating in ethnic massacres, including that of 58 Qemant people in Metemma during 10–11 2019, and of armed actions in Humera in November 2020.